ayixon/RaPDTool/README.md

 ## How to install:
 <p align="justify">
-RaPDTool pipeline it is written in Python and Perl, it used several C scripts and the dependencies mentioned.
+RaPDTool pipeline it is written in Python and Perl and used several C scripts.
-For greater convenience/ease of installing rapdtools, we use the Singularity container platform and build an image with the complete environment (tools and databases) needed to run RapdTool.
+For greater convenience/ease of installing rapdtools, we use the Singularity container platform and build an image with the complete environment (scripts, dependencies and databases) needed to run RapdTool.
 </p>

 You just need to have "Singularity" or install it with: